Members of Green Oaks football team baptized after teammate’s death

 “I felt like I had to get God in me.
 God to guide me through my season this year.”

-Pastor Wilson is providing spirtual fuel to these young men, who are still grieving their teammate’s death, but must still complete the football season.
+Pastor Wilson is providing spiritual fuel to these young men, who are still grieving their teammate’s death but must still complete the football season.